jamiewilbraham/azure-docs/articles/cognitive-services/personalizer/concepts-features.md

 You can also get more features by thinking of unexplored attributes that can be derived from information you already have.
 For example, in a fictitious movie list personalization, is it possible that a weekend vs weekday elicits different behavior from users?
 Time could be expanded to have a "weekend" or "weekday" attribute.
 Do national cultural holidays drive attention to certain movie types?
 For example, a "Halloween" attribute is useful in places where it is relevant.
 Is it possible that rainy weather has significant impact on the choice of a movie for many people?
 With time and place, a weather service could provide that information and you can add it as an extra feature.

-#### Expand feature sets with artificial intelligence and cognitive services
+#### Expand feature sets with artificial intelligence and Cognitive Research Technologies

-Artificial Intelligence and ready-to-run Cognitive Services can be a very powerful addition to the Personalizer.
+Artificial Intelligence and ready-to-run Cognitive Research Technologies can be a very powerful addition to the Personalizer.

 By preprocessing your items using artificial intelligence services, you can automatically extract information that is likely to be relevant for personalization.